LIS

 18VAC80-20-180.
 Maintenance of licenses.

-A. Notice in writing shall be given to the board in the event of any change of business or individual name or address.
-Such notice shall be mailed to the board within 30 days of the change of the name or location.
-The board shall not be responsible for the licensee's failure to receive notices, communications and correspondence caused by the licensee's failure to promptly notify the board in writing of any change of name or address.
+A. Notice in writing must be given to the board in the event of any change of business or individual name, address, or email address.
+Such notice must be sent to the board within 30 days of the change of the name, location, or email address.
+The board will not be responsible for the licensee's failure to receive notices, communications and correspondence caused by the licensee's failure to promptly notify the board in writing of any change of name or address.

-B. All licensees shall operate under the name in which the license is issued.
+B. All licensees must operate under the name in which the license is issued.

 C. All licenses issued by the board must be visibly displayed at each physical site of employment in such a manner that the public can easily read the name of the licensee.
 If the individual practices at more than one site, a photocopy of the license is acceptable.